-I took the CCA131 Cloudera Certified Administrator Certification last week and passed the certification.
-Certificate
+I took the Cloudera CCA131 Administrator exam last week and passed the certification.

 In this post, I’ll explain you about the exam pattern as described by Cloudera, how to prepare for the exam, the topics you should be aware of, study materials, tips, feedback etc.,